tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 > As a <type of user>, I want <some goal> so that <some reason>

 This is pretty much the accepted definition of a user story but I don't think it's the full story.
 In practice, teams settle on their own style of writing stories loosely based on this definition.
-Some stick to the style, others write abbreviated comments or even long hand.
-Some write stories on index cards, others write tasks or work items on post-its whilst others write up the background analysis in JIRA.
-Each team may use these to work out what to deliver and each may think of these as "stories".
-But to adhere to the spirit of the definition, a link to acceptance criteria needs to be established.
+Some stick to the style, others write abbreviated comments or even write out requirements long hand.
+Some write stories on index cards, others write tasks or work items on post-its.
+Others still write up analysis in JIRA.
+Each team may use these to work out what to deliver and each team may think of these as "stories".

+To adhere to the spirit of the definition, a link from story to acceptance criteria needs to be established.

 D> ## Tasks vs stories {#tasks-vs-stories-aside}
 D>